quantumlib/Cirq/docs/google/best_practices.md

 On current NISQ devices, qubits cannot be considered identical.
 Different qubits can have vastly different performance and can vary greatly from day to day.
-It is important for experiments to have a dynamic method to pick well-performing qubits that maximize fidelity of the experiment.
+It is important for experiments to have a dynamic method to pick well-performing qubits that maximize the fidelity of the experiment.
 There are several techniques that can assist with this.

 *   Analyze calibration metrics:  performance of readout, single-qubit, and